U-Zo/llm-rules/default-rules.md

    - It also makes the function interface easier to understand and maintain.

 ## ✅ Testing Guidelines

+1. Write tests alongside your code.
+   - Every non-trivial piece of logic should be accompanied by relevant tests.
+   - Include tests for normal behavior, edge cases, and failure scenarios.

-1. Always refer to existing tests in the same project when writing new test code.
+2. Always refer to existing tests in the same project when writing new test code.
-2. Mock interfaces, not internal logic.
+3. Mock interfaces, not internal logic.

 ## 📚 Output Formatting Guidelines

 1. Accompany each code block with a clear explanation.
 2. Provide example usage or expected results when helpful.
 3. Use narrative text rather than inline comments for long explanations.

 ## 🔁 Context & Session Management

 1. Keep prior decisions unless intentionally changed.
 2. If there is a major design shift, briefly summarize what changed and why.